dotnet/docs/docs/csharp/write-safe-efficient-code.md

 This article focuses on the following resource management techniques:

 - Declare a [`readonly struct`](language-reference/keywords/readonly.md#readonly-struct-example) to express that a type is **immutable** and enables the compiler to save copies when using [`in`](language-reference/keywords/in-parameter-modifier.md) parameters.
-- If a type cannot be immutable, declare `struct` members `readonly` to indicate that the member does not modify state.
+- If a type can't be immutable, declare `struct` members `readonly` to indicate that the member doesn't modify state.
 - Use a [`ref readonly`](language-reference/keywords/ref.md#reference-return-values) return when the return value is a `struct` larger than <xref:System.IntPtr.Size?displayProperty=nameWithType> and the storage lifetime is greater than the method returning the value.
 - When the size of a `readonly struct` is bigger than <xref:System.IntPtr.Size?displayProperty=nameWithType>, you should pass it as an `in` parameter for performance reasons.
 - Never pass a `struct` as an `in` parameter unless it's declared with the `readonly` modifier or the method calls only `readonly` members of the struct.
 Violating this guidance may negatively affect performance and could lead to an obscure behavior.